gescobar129/cove-code-challenge/README.md

 - Add types through the use of TypeScript.
 This would self-document the code and help to minimize bugs because the TypeScript compiler would catch type issues/bugs.

+- Set up navigation through react navigation, that way, instead of using the modal component, we could just navigate to another view.

 - Include error handling.
 For example, if the api call I am making to the given endpoint, I could add an alert to notify the user that there is an issue.
 I could also add re-try logic to make the api call again if it fails.

 - Add unit tests to ``` getReservations ``` and ``` getRoomData ``` functions.